UNIKIE-BENCH: Benchmarking Large Multimodal Models for Key Information Extraction in Visual Documents: Appendix

 \subsection{Examples from \method{}}

 To offer a more concrete perspective on the challenges posed by \method{}, we present several representative document examples in this subsection.
-These examples span multiple evaluation tracks, document types, and application scenarios, and collectively illustrate the rich visual, structural, and semantic diversity encompassed by the benchmark.
+These examples span multiple evaluation tracks, document types, and application scenarios, collectively demonstrating the extensive visual, structural, and semantic diversity captured by the benchmark.

 Figure~\ref{fig:case1} shows a representative receipt example from the open-category KIE track.
 The document exhibits a typical real-world receipt layout, with dense text, multiple itemized entries, and both explicit structural cues and implicit information embedded in free-form text.
 Given the input schema, the model is required to extract receipt-level metadata as well as variable-length item records.
 As illustrated by the prediction, even strong LMMs may produce subtle field interpretation errors, such as confusing quantities with unit prices, highlighting the difficulty of robust structured extraction under realistic layouts.